beubax/Grapheteria/docs/Advanced/Human_in_the_loop.md

 - `input_type`: Format of input ("text", "select", etc.)
 - `request_id`: Custom identifier for this specific input request

+All of these are optional and do not necessarily have to be used.

-The `request_id` is critical when a node has multiple input requests:
+The `request_id` is critical when the same node has multiple input requests:

 ```python
 name = await request_input(prompt="Name?", request_id="name_field")
 age = await request_input(prompt="Age?", request_id="age_field")
 ```

-Without unique `request_id`s, the same input would satisfy both requests!
+Without unique `request_id's`, any input provided with just a `node_id` would satisfy both requests!

 ## Providing Input Data